 Parts of Macau’s heritage heartland of narrow cobble-stoned streets resemble those back in Portugal.

 Macau rose to fame as trading port to export Asian goods to Europe.
 Its architecture is an attractive mosaic of Moorish buildings, Chinese temples and European churches dating back to the 16th century.

 10- Macau’s Inner Harbour

-Travessa do Mastro and Rua da Felicidade are two streets along the A Tour of Historical Trails walk.
-It receives a lot of attention as it is lined with Chinese restaurants and is the ideal place to take a break from the rigors of sightseeing.
+Travessa do Mastro and Rua da Felicidade are lined with Chinese restaurants and is the ideal place to take a break from the rigors of sightseeing.

 The trail winds its way to Rua do Almirante Sérgio.
 Pier 16 is a good place to view the protected Inner Harbour and the fishing boats that moor here in the waterway separating Macau to mainland China.

-Kun Iam Temple is a complex of 15th-century prayer halls and funeral parlours and an impressive 20m tall gilded bronze statue that stands at the edge of the harbour.
+Kun Iam Temple is a complex of 15th-century prayer halls and funeral parlours and an impressive 20m tall gilded bronze statue that stands at the edge of Macau harbour.

 11- Opium House